 For Malmesbury CE Primary School to expand additional land will be required.
-Since the site can only expand to the West it would make sense to integrate with the Neighbourhood Plan's preferred site 3A & 15 and conclude the land allocation together.
+Since the site can only expand to the West it would makes sense to integrate with the Neighbourhood Plan's preferred site 3A & 15 and conclude the land allocation together, as per the planning permission granted in October 2021.